Lights, camera … The Hopkins Hoops Show at UW truly begins this season

 “We have a lot of guys who are excited to prove themselves.
 We have some guys that redshirted last year that are pretty darn good that nobody even knows exist,” Hopkins said Tuesday.
 “People are talking about all these other guys but they’re going to be like, ‘Who’s that guy?
 I like him’.”

-In turning the program around instantly, Hopkins has proven his ability to coach.
-And in landing players such as Stewart and McDaniels, he has proven his ability to recruit, too.
+In turning the program around instantly, Hopkins has proved his ability to coach.
+And in landing players such as Stewart and McDaniels, he has proved his ability to recruit, too.

 Even so, his body of work didn’t impress voters enough to put the Huskies in the preseason Top 25.
 Perhaps the exodus of upperclassmen scared them away for now.